Leuven IP & AI Conference 2026

 Professor at Texas A&M University

-Peter Yu is a Professor at Texas A&M University, focusing on intellectual property law and international trade.
+Peter Yu is a Professor at Texas A&M University, specializing in intellectual property law and policy.

 Professor at Harvard University